The iconic moment in jeans fashion history

 A true classic is the Levi Strauss 501 shrink to fit Jean.
 However, not everybody knows how to handle them an understandable therefore a lot of people avoid buying them.
 Nevertheless, a 501 shrink to fit Jean is most probably the best Jean you ever will get whatever other Jean we are talking about in this range.
 This is the mother of all other raw denim jeans.
 This Jean had a soul.
 Therefore, you must put a soul into as well.
 The Shrink-to-fit denim is an unwashed version of the 501 original that you wash, wear, and break in on your own.

 Most people will soak them before wear.
 Cold water is fine; for more shrinkage, use hot water.
-For maximum shrinking, machine washes inside-out at 30 or 40 degrees without detergent before wearing.
+For most shrinking, machine washes inside-out at 30 or 40 degrees without detergent before wearing.
 Many people wear them as they are dry, so they’ll assume the wearer’s shape.
 It is many ways to get them with your own signature.
 I personally love the bath tub way the best, and if you do it in a summer day it’s not so hard.
 However, first I wear it, as long as I possibly can do before washing them.

 Eight months before my first wash of the 501 jean.

 My longest was eight months without.
 I did not wear it every day but the result you get its amazing, because every structure in the denim and the indigo coloring to get the vibrations of your bodily movement during the time you are wearing them, the longer the better.
-If you want a particular effect on the Jean, you should plan ahead.
-For example, if you like it the look as you wear a zippo lighter in the back pocket, you must wear it in the pocket as long as you wear the jeans, it will get an amazing effect, almost an x-ray image of the lighter.
+If you want a particular effect on the Jean, you should plan.
+For example, if you like it the look as you wear a Zippo lighter in the back pocket, you must wear it in the pocket as long as you wear the jeans, it will get an amazing effect, almost an x-ray image of the lighter.
 You can do it with keys hanging on the side of the Jean; turn ups inside your boots will get a nice effect.
 Personally, I do not like to wash them in hot water at all; ok they do not shrink as much as they will be in hot water.
 However, it will keep the that nice blank denim surface.
 This blank surface will disappear as soon you wash them in hot water.
 I do not like jeans the hairy look on the jeans almost.

 For the best results, please refer to the following information.